Economics PhD / MPhil

 During the first year of the three-year programme a student's panel will supervise advanced research training, part of which is generic, part in the chosen field.

 Assessment of the student's progress is via term papers written under the direct supervision of one or more panel members, written examinations and coursework in three modules and, for upgrade decisions, a presentation to the Department.
 One term paper (generally the second) will form the basis of the student's Research Plan.

-In addition, training in the Department is facilitated by the availability of Masters Programmes in Social Research Methods.
+In addition, training in the Department is facilitated by the availability of Masters Programmes in Research Methods.
 All research students may choose to take relevant Masters modules and are encouraged to develop their research skills by following specialist short courses if necessary.

 Our students constitute an important part of innovative empirical and theoretical research culture.
 We provide students with a range of academic and training support as well as regular research seminars and symposia in order to facilitate their research and develop their careers and our research environment.

 Below are some examples of projects our staff are currently working on.

 Mireia Jofre-Bonet - Individual health behaviour and lifestyle decision making; Environmental stressors and children’s and adolescents’ health and educational outcomes; Topics of industrial organisation applied to the demand for health care; Topics in research policy.

 Victoria Serra-Sastre - Technology and workforce: achieving hospital efficiency.